 Undergraduate, graduate, postdoctoral fellows, faculty and staff actively engaged in life sciences-related research.
 Additionally, life sciences researchers from other institutions throughout Missouri, as well as bordering states (higher ed, government, industry, institutes, etc.) are encouraged to participate.

-Some faculty, staff and graduate students can also sign up to judge, based on their qualifications.
+Some faculty, staff and graduate students with appropriate expertise can also sign up to judge, based on their qualifications.
 Want to be a judge?
-Click here for more information.
+Contact firstname.lastname@example.org or RodriguezJ@missouri.edu.

 How are poster session day assignments assigned?

 There will be two poster sessions.
 Due to the large number of posters presented you will be asked to select a presentation day on the abstract submission form.
 If the date you select is not available, you will be re-assigned to the other session.
 Every effort will be made to accommodate your preference, if possible, and assignments will be emailed in early April.